quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Slow Start

-QUIC uses a slow start approach where the congestion window is increased by the same number of bytes as are acknowledged while in slow start.
 QUIC begins every connection in slow start and exits slow start upon loss.
+While in slow start, QUIC increases the congestion window by the number of acknowledged bytes when each ack is processed.

 ## Recovery